shaiksameer798/Hotel-Analyst/README.md

 - Project Overview
 - Datasets
-Setup and Installation
+-Setup and Installation
-Analysis Steps
+-Analysis Steps
-Data Import and Exploration
+   -Data Import and Exploration
-Data Cleaning and Transformation
+   -Data Cleaning and Transformation
-Insights Generation
+   -Insights Generation
-Key Insights
+-Key Insights
-Results
+-Results
-Contributing
+-Contributing
-License
+-License
 Project Overview
 The purpose of this analysis is to evaluate and understand key metrics in hotel occupancy data, such as average occupancy rates, city-wise performance, and revenue generation.
 The analysis will cover various time frames (e.g., month of June, weekdays vs. weekends) and factors such as room categories and booking platforms.